nevillco/Spectrum/README.md

 * Try converting `constraintWithItem`s to `constraintWithVisualFormat`
 * Use CoreGraphics to draw additional randomly-generated "color blots" on the view
+* Option to hide instructions for more screen space

 along with any other features I think of along the way.
 For any inquiries/suggestions/comments about the project, feel free to email me at nevillco@bc.edu.